attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 The wrapper script should be annotated enough, but if you're new to this, or already feel confused enough about the while AdMob/consent situation (it *is* super-confusing), the below little guide will provide at east a good starting point.

-The will be explained in context of using it with [Shin-Nil's AdMob plugin](htps://github.com/Shin-NiL/Godot-Android-Admob-Plugin), but it should be easy enough to apply any of this to any other method or plugin of pbtaining consent (as they should have the same or similar workflows).
+The will be explained in context of using it with [Shin-Nil's AdMob plugin](htps://github.com/Shin-NiL/Godot-Android-Admob-Plugin), but it should be easy enough to apply to any other method or plugin of obtaining consent (as they should have the same or similar workflows).

 ## Prerequisites

-This is not meant to be a complete "how to use admob" guide, focusing only the consent side of thigns, and especially on how this plugin can be used to make sense of it.
+This is not meant to be a complete "how to use AdMob" guide, but focusing only the consent side of thigns, and especially on how this plugin can be used to make sense of it.
 There will be a number of pre-requisites, that I cannot currently help you with.
 (I might publish something more exhaustive in the future on some platform or another, but it's best to keep things on point here.)

 - You have configured your AdMob account and set up the GDPR consent message correctly
 - You have Shin-Nil's AdMob plugin installed and configured